FraniukasSneideris/Python---Creating-a-Script-to-Register-App-Users/README.md

 - **process_user_data**: Processes the raw data from the CSV file into a usable format.
 - **register_bulk**: Registers users from the processed CSV data.

+*Please note*: This class and it's functionalities assume that the data has been previously cleaned before.

 ## How to Use

-You can run the system from the command line to validate or register users individually, or to process bulk user registrations from a CSV file.
+You can run the system from the command line to validate or register users individually, or to process bulk user registrations from a CSV file (there is a user_data.csv file in this repository which you can use to try).

 ### Validating a Single User
 python register_user.py "John Doe" "johndoe@example.com" "Password123" validate